freerouting/freerouting/README.md

   20 seconds by default.
 * -da: disable anonymous analytics.
 * -dl: disable logging.
-* -ll: set file logging level.
-Valid values are: OFF, ERROR, WARN, INFO, DEBUG, TRACE.
-Numberical values between 0 (OFF) and 7 (ALL) are also accepted.
-Default is INFO.
+* -ll: set console logging level.
+Valid values are: OFF, FATAL, ERROR, WARN, INFO, DEBUG, TRACE, ALL.
+Numerical values between 0 (OFF) and 7 (ALL) are also accepted.
+Default is INFO (4).
 * -help: shows help.

 A complete command line looks something like this if you are using PowerShell on Windows: